mikgroup/data_crimes/README.md

 ## Terms of use

-This repository may be used only for research/educational purpose, not clinical diagnosis.
+This repository is published under the MIT license.
+It may be used only for research/educational purpose.
+It may not be used for clinical diagnosis or any other clinical purpose.

 ## Citation